Southwest Flight Delay Compensation 2026: What You’re Owed & How to Claim

 When a flight is delayed because of weather, security concerns, or other “force majeure” events outside of the airline’s control, passengers have few protections.

-Southwest lists the following as examples of force majeure events:
+The Southwest delay policy lists the following as examples of force majeure events:

 • Weather issues